-Net cash provided by operating activities for the three months ended March 31, 2023 decreased \$13.6 million compared to the three months ended March 31, 2022, primarily driven by a decrease in deferred revenue of \$52.8 million, a decrease in accrued expenses and other liabilities of \$25.2 million, and an increase in prepaid expenses and other currents assets of \$7.4 million.
-The decrease in cash provided by operating activities was offset by an increase in non-cash charges of \$45.9 million, a decrease in accounts receivable \$36.1 million, and an increase in accounts payable of \$26.2 million.
-The increase in non-cash charges related primarily to an increase of \$45.8 million in stock-based compensation as we continued to increase headcount to support the growth of the business.
+Net cash provided by operating activities for the three months ended March 31, 2024 increased \$78.5 million compared to the three months ended March 31, 2023, primarily driven by a decrease in accounts receivable of \$26.7 million, an increase in accrued expenses and other current liabilities of \$20.6 million and an increase in non-cash charges of \$19.0 million.
+The increase in non-cash charges related primarily to an increase of \$22.3 million in stock-based compensation as we continued to increase headcount to support the growth of the business.
+The increase in cash provided by operating activities was offset by a decrease in accounts payable of \$35.7 million and a decrease in deferred revenue of \$22.2 million.